Coykto/AWS_debug_mcp/README.md

 - "Show me failed executions for state machine X from the last 3 days"
 - "Get execution details including the workflow definition"
 - "Find executions where the Match state output contains 'company' and show me the Lambda ARNs"

+**LangSmith Tracing:**
+- "List my LangSmith projects in prod environment"
+- "Show me errored runs from the last hour in production"
+- "Get details for LangSmith run abc-123 in dev"
+- "Search for slow runs (>5 seconds) in my project"

 ## How It Works